 Mehr Fardoonji

-Mehr Fardoonji, the founder of Oakcroft gardens as an organic market garden, was born in India and came to England at the age of 7 with her mother and brother.
+Mehr Fardoonji, the founder of Oakcroft gardens (history of Oakcroft) as an organic market garden, was born in India and came to England at the age of 7 with her mother and brother.
 After finishing her studies, she returned to India by land at the age of 23.

 In India, she worked for 6 years in the Gandhi movement.
 In Gandhi's Ashram she read about Albert Howard and the organic movement and was convinced that land was the basis of life and organic farming the only way to the health of land and people.